GIfMI/declutter-mri-protocols/README.md

 ## Reference

-When using the tools, please cite the following conference paper: Pullens, Pim, Devolder, Pieter, Thienpont, Tony, Achten, Eric: _Declutter the protocol tree: managing and comparing sequence parameters of multiple clinical systems using Python tools._ In Proc ISMRM 2020; :4160.
+When using the tools, please cite the following paper: Pullens, P. et al. Declutter the MRI protocol tree: Managing and comparing sequence parameters of multiple clinical Siemens MRI systems.
+Physica Medica 120, 103342 (2024).

 ## Acknowledgement